Cheapest time to fly to Bangkok

 Getting to the city from the airport

-There are shuttles, public buses and an airport rail link as well as taxis and car rental services available at the airport once you arrive in Bangkok.
-Located around 30 kilometres from the city centre, the time it takes to get into the city by road varies a lot, depending on traffic.
+There are shuttles, public buses and an airport rail link, as well as taxis and car rental services available at the Bangkok Airport.
+Located around 30 kilometres from the city centre, the time it takes to get into the city by road can vary, depending on traffic.
 The fastest and cheapest way to get from the airport to Bangkok’s Central Business District (CBD) is with the Airport Rail City Line, which departs every 15 minutes and takes 25 minutes.
-It’s easiest to take the train to the centre; after that, take a taxi to your final destination.
+It’s easiest to take the train to the centre, then take a taxi to your final destination.

 Why visit Bangkok?

 The City of Angels is a frenetic and fascinating melting pot of cultures.
 In Bangkok, the bustling markets, open-air food vendors and a bizarre mix of Buddhist temples and neon-lit dens capture visitors’ imaginations.
 Don’t miss the floating markets, where exotic fruits and vegetables are sold from bobbing boats, or the Chatuchak market, which is one of the largest in the world.
-Bangkok is a city of contradictions and paradoxes, and for travellers with a sense of adventure, it’s non-stop fun.
+Bangkok is a city of contradictions and paradoxes.
+For travellers with a sense of adventure, it’s non-stop fun.

 Spending a few days in Bangkok is an essential part of any visit to Thailand.
-Despite being seen simply as a gateway to the country’s paradise beaches, many come for the city’s unique sense of fun, too.
-Sites, like the Temple of the Emerald Buddha (the one-time residence of the Thai monarch) and the Banglamphu District (a leafy, old-fashioned area), should be on everyone’s itinerary.
-The Thai people are famously friendly so getting around Bangkok won’t be difficult despite the language barrier.
+Although it's often seen simply as a gateway to the country’s paradise beaches, many come for the city’s culture and nightlife too.
+Sites, like the Temple of the Emerald Buddha (the one-time residence of the Thai monarch) and the Banglamphu District (a leafy, traditional area), should be on everyone’s itinerary.
+The Thai people are famously friendly, so getting around Bangkok won’t be difficult despite the language barrier.